 AP Physics 1, Algebra Based

 Course Code: 03165E1000 1 Credit

-Prerequisite: Geometry and Algebra II w/ Trig or Algebra II w/ Exam Fee: \$105
+Prerequisite: Geometry and Algebra II w/ Stats Exam Fee: \$105

-Stats

-AP Physics 1 is an algebra-based, introductory college-level physics course that explores topics such as Newtonian mechanics (including rotational motion); work, energy, and power; mechanical waves and sound; and introductory, simple circuits.
+AP Physics 1 is an algebra-based, introductory college-level physics course that explores topics such as Newtonian mechanics (including rotational motion); work, energy, and power; simple harmonic motion.
 Through inquiry-based learning, students will develop scientific critical thinking and reasoning skills.
 A grade of C or better in Algebra II is recommended for success in this course because of the calculations required in the curriculum.
 The AP Exam is required and will be given in May.

 AP Physics 2, Algebra Based

 Course Code: 03166E1000 1 Credit

-Prerequisite: Physics or AP Physics 1 and Algebra IIw/Trig Exam Fee: \$105
+Prerequisite: Physics or AP Physics 1 AND Geometry and Algebra II w/ Statistics Exam Fee: \$105